MarcinPietrasik/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my first GitHub page"
 ---

-I'm glad you are here.
-I plan to talk about ...
+It is created to learn with GitHUb bot how to use GitHub pages feature.